 Once we got back to camp from exploring and getting the layout of the park, we climbed up some big rocks right next to our campground and watched the sunset.
 It was fabulous!
 Of course, we had to take pictures because the lighting was so good!
 Because it was winter, the sunset was around 4:30.
 This gave us a bunch of time to cook dinner in the dark and spend a lot of time around the campfire!
 It was definitely cold enough to stay close to the fire.

 One of the best things to do while camping in Joshua Tree if you are staying overnight is to star-gaze.
 Jumbo Rocks is pretty far from the light pollution in Riverside and the surrounding cities.
 We were able to see hundreds of stars despite the light glow from the city to the Southwest.
 Unfortunately for us, the only time you are unable to see the Milky Way in the park is from December to February.
 So we will have to go back in the summer time to see this natural wonder.

 In the middle of December, the weather was amazing during the day.
-However, once it got dark, it got very cold.
+However, once it got dark, it got very cold and windy!
 Make sure you’re prepared when camping in Joshua Tree with lots of blankets and a good tent and sleeping bag.
-These self-inflating sleeping pads were fantastic to keep you off the cold ground.
+These self-inflating sleeping pads are fantastic to keep you off the cold ground.
 The weather was only supposed to get down to 45 degrees at night.
 However, we didn’t factor in the wind chill!
 I’m sure the first night, it felt like 35 degrees.
 We were pretty cold even with our tents and blankets!

 HIKE UP RYAN MOUNTAIN